Kiwi Sauce – mayonnaise or coulis

 Crostini with savory kiwi sauce

-On toasted slices, spread some cream cheese (vegan) or arrange slices of mozzarella or veggie cheese, then season with the kiwi sauce.
+On toasted slices, spread some (vegan) cream cheese or place slices of mozzarella or vegetable cheese, then top with kiwi sauce.

 crostini with kiwi sauce